lbroughton/documentation/articles/cloud-storage/cs-how-install-geodrive2-client.md

     ![Settings page](images/cs-ecs-installtion-step-three.png)

+13. If unticked, ensure the **Write all files and folders** box is checked, this will reduce listing times.

-13. Click the **Advanced** button to configure various thresholds, such as how long a local file will be retained before being replaced with a stub.
+14. Click the **Advanced** button to configure various thresholds, such as how long a local file will be retained before being replaced with a stub.

-14. Click **Next**  to get to the *Logging* page.
+15. Click **Next**  to get to the *Logging* page.

-15. Change the settings on the *Logging* page to meet your requirements.
+16. Change the settings on the *Logging* page to meet your requirements.

-16. Click **Finish** to complete the wizard.
+17. Click **Finish** to complete the wizard.
 The GeoDrive 2.0 connects to Cloud Storage and starts synchronising any content you put on the drive letter you assigned to it.

     ![Dashboard of GeoDrive 2.0](images/cs-ecs-installtion-step-four.png)